-system absorbing water overflowing during major display some riparian varieties of the native planting ated by the pond and river feature creating a unique lew Zealand aesthetic.
+Swales will be used as a secondary stormwater system absorbing water overflowing during major events.
+The swales will be planted features that display some riparian varieties of the native planting palette.
+The swales will draw on the aesthetic created by the pond and river feature creating a unique character for the site that is based on a native New Zealand aesthetic.

-has been considered.
-Individual residences will have larger community spaces.
-Private spaces are defined equired.
-Fencing options have been explored in order nising the local character of Olive Estate.
-Variations of cs will provide visual cues and will define community ified, a simple plant palette will be used for all mass en used to distinguish a clear street hierarchy within ecies will assist to create identifiable neighbourhoods g the 'urban collector road'.
-Species along this larger, nted to achieve a canopy structure for this roadway.
+PRIVATE SPACE - The balance between public and private space has been considered.
+Individual residences will have small north facing private areas alongside these larger community spaces.
+Private spaces are defined by planting and hard landscape features where required.
+Fencing options have been explored in order to balance the need for privacy without compromising the local character of Olive Estate.
+Variations of plant species that display distinctive characteristics will provide visual cues and will define community areas.
+It is important for the landscape to feel unified, a simple plant palette will be used for all mass planting throughout the site.
+Street trees have been used to distinguish a clear street hierarchy within the site.
+Variations of heights and forms of tree species will assist to create identifiable neighbourhoods and roading types.

+Larger avenue trees form the spine that runs along the 'urban collector road'.
+Species along this larger, collector road are typically larger and will be planted to achieve a canopy structure for this roadway.